Glitch in the Matrix: A Large Scale Benchmark for Content Driven Audio-Visual Forgery Detection and Localization: Boundary Aware Temporal Forgery Detection+ Method

 \subsubsection{Multimodal Boundary Matching Loss}

-We utilized the label information for each modality to train the proposed multimodal framework and extended the concept of boundary matching loss ($\mathcal{L}_b$).
+We utilized the label information for each modality to train the proposed multimodal framework and extended the concept of boundary matching loss ($\mathcal{L}_b$) to more modalities.
 The multimodal boundary matching loss is defined as follows,